XiaolinSong5/statement-frontend/README.md

 Run `ng serve --open` for a dev server.
 The app will automatically reload if you change any of the source files.

-You can also open the application manually in de browser, open http://localhost:4200
+You can also open the application manually in de browser: http://localhost:4200

 ### TEST